dli-training/dli-training.github.io/_sessions/en/2-lightning.md

 #### PCCF
 - Alex Cooper, Queens University

+#### DDI – What is it and How can I learn more about it
+- Jane Fry, Carleton University

+#### Using misleading visualizations to teach data literacy and access in an engaging way
+- Matthew Gertler, Carleton University

 #### Projet visant à faire découvrir les collections de données secondaires dans Scholars Portal Dataverse
 - Chantal Ripp, University of Ottawa

-#### Using misleading visualizations to teach data literacy and access in an engaging way
-- Matthew Gertley, Carleton University

 #### Developing a data licensing agreement with the City of Saskatoon
 - Sarah Rutley, University of Saskatchewan